dmitriy997/dmitriy997/README.md

 - 👋 Hi, my name is Dmitrii, Dima - if it`s will easier for you.
 - 👀 I’m interested in computers, electronic devices, football, adventures.
 - 🌱 I’m currently learning English language, HTML, CSS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: telegram @Elgizigo

 <!---
 dmitriy997/dmitriy997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.